turingschool/mod-0-project-fe/section1/reflection.md

     I learned to use concatenation to join strings and variables together with the plus sign to form a complete string.
 8. Think of a site or app you use frequently.
 Where do you think the developers used concatenation?
     When I use Indeed to search for jobs, the developers could've used concatenation to filter and narrow down my searches.
 For example: when I search surgery scheduler, the webpage search engine would browse for positions with  "surgery" + "scheduler".
-9. What questions do you still have about the work we've done so far? (not having a question is not an option) None at this time.
+9. What questions do you still have about the work we've done so far?
+    Where would you use interpolation in an app or site?
+When would you use null or undefined in your code?